Rhythm Nation 1814 (film): Development

 Jackson performing "Rhythm Nation" in the film, with dancers all outfitted in unisex black military-style uniforms.

-"We're living in a very visual time right now," Jackson explains.
+"We're living in a very visual time right now," Jackson explained.
 "That's why videos are so important.
 Before, they really weren't.
 They play such an important part in the music business.
 The next is the live show.
-But the first they ever see of you is the video."
+But the first thing they ever see of you is the video."
 Describing Jackson on the set of the video, journalist David Ritz said "For hours she obliges the camera during a grueling photography session on a sun-soaked day at the Pasadena Power Plant, [...] a mysterious and metaphorical work dramatizing the concerns of Rhythm Nation."
-Jackson's clothes were considered to reflect "a quiet sadness", being "cooperative to a fault, yet inwardly shy".
+Jackson's clothes were considered to reflect "a quiet sadness", and said she was "cooperative to a fault, yet inwardly shy".